-Castanets is the musical project of Raymond Raposa, a San Diego native currently residing in New York City.
-While Raposa is the only constant member of the band, his records and live performances often feature a seemingly never ending rotating cast of musicians, the line-up often changing from night to night in a single tour.
+Castanets was the musical project of Raymond Raposa, a San Diego native who relocated to New York City.
+While Raposa was the only constant member of the band, his records and live performances often featured a seemingly never ending rotating cast of musicians, the line-up often changing from night to night in a single tour.
 First touted by Pitchfork Media, Castanets was one of the more prominent proponents of the so-called freak folk movement (aka psychedelic folk, New Weird America, etc.) that took place in the U.S. music scene in 2003-2004.

 In addition to his regular touring, in 2006 Raposa toured the East Coast's Intracoastal Waterway in a sailboat.
 "I love the ocean, and I love the water," he says.
 Raposa, who surfed competitively as a teen, hooked up with fellow "freak folk" artists Red Hunter (aka Peter and the Wolf) and Jana Hunter for a two-week float on a 28-foot sailboat.